-The play is one of the events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
-The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
-This year, the series commemorates Pellissippi State’s 40th anniversary.
+The event is part of The Arts at Pellissippi State, which brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.

 For more information about The Arts at Pellissippi State, visit www.pstcc.edu/arts or call (865) 694-6400.
-To request accommodations for a disability, contact the executive director of Human Resources at (865) 694-6607 or firstname.lastname@example.org.
+To request accommodations for a disability, contact the executive director of Equity and Compliance at (865) 539-7401 or email@example.com.

 Download this press release: Paper Trail Vol 2